 According to the Defense Science Board, a Pentagon advisory group, our public diplomacy is in crisis.
 It says our government must do a better job of communicating ?to global and domestic audiences in ways that are credible and allow them to make informed, independent judgments.?
 Such messages, it says, ?should seek to reduce, not to increase, perceptions of arrogance, opportunism, and double standards.?

 In the latest edition of The Heritage Foundation

-, we lay out some steps the government should take to improve America?s image internationally.
+?s Mandate for Leadership, we lay out some steps the government should take to improve America?s image internationally.
 Helle Dale and Stephen Johnson write that the U.S. should create two new positions -- a Public Diplomacy Coordinator on the National Security Council and a strengthened Under Secretary for Public Diplomacy within the Department of State.
 These people would work to craft effective public diplomacy that would support U.S. foreign policy.

 The U.S. government should also centralize its outreach operations.
 For example, we need to make sure the Department of State?s public diplomacy professionals are working in tandem with our military?s communication specialists.

 We need to explain what we?re doing to help the rest of the world and become a resource for anyone anywhere who?s seeking information.
 We could take simple steps in that direction by expanding our broadcast outreach through Voice of America and reopening more American libraries in foreign cities.